12 Top Tips for Tiling a Bathroom

 First up, you need to work out the number of tiles required for the bathroom in question (make sure you allow for excess ‘wastage’, i.e. breakages and cuts).
-Normally, tile suppliers provide guides on their websites when it comes to how many square metres of wall each pack of tiles can cover.
+Normally, tile suppliers provide guides on their websites when it comes to how many square meters of the wall each pack of tiles can cover.
 So, pair your requirements with this, then allow for an additional 10% to include wastage and spares.

 2.)
 Prepare the Walls

 Have you prepared new walls properly for tiling?
 If not, you may need to score plaster with your notch trowel to make a decent ‘key’ for the adhesive to stick to.
 For existing walls, some corrective work may be required to make sure the base is level for the adhesive tiles.
-If you’re not too sure about how to prepare walls for tiling, consider taking an Ntiling course which is perfect if you want to undertake hands-on tiling training and learn about the trade from scratch.
+If you’re not too sure about how to prepare walls for tiling, consider taking a Ntiling course which is perfect if you want to undertake hands-on tiling training and learn about the trade from scratch.

 3.)
 Make a Gauging Stick

 To identify where you need to place your tiles, begin by making a gauging stick.
 Find a length of timber and lay it on the floor.
-Position a tile along it lengthways, level with one end of the stick, and mark the timber where this tile ends.
+Position a tile along with it lengthways, level with one end of the stick, and mark the timber where this tile ends.

 4.)
 Size Matters

 Size matters and tiling is no exception!
 Using larger tiles can enhance the size of a bathroom – the bigger, the better, except when they need to be cut down to fit around corners or in between fittings.
 The reason larger tiles make a bathroom look bigger is that there are fewer grout joints which reduce the number of lines.